NinitLtd/TestMiniKube/README.md

 Hello, Welcome to the world of Kubernetes!
 ```

 **Note: IMHO this is `PoC` so the build and deployment steps are manual.
-I would prefer to build `CI/CD` pipelines to automate build and deployments.**
+I would prefer to build `CI/CD` pipelines to automate build and deployment steps.**